 Anytime you copy something, Paste will store it for you.
-You can use the standard CMD + V shortcut if you just want to paste your most recent clipping.
-But if you want to get something you previously copied, just press SHIFT + CMD + V. This will bring up the Paste tray.
+You can use the standard Command + V shortcut if you just want to paste your most recent clipping.
+But if you want to get something you previously copied, just press Shift + Command + V. This will bring up the Paste tray.

 You can organize everything you copy into pinboards by assigning colorful tags, or you can search for something specific using the convenient search bar.

 Furthermore, you can back everything up to iCloud so that your clipboard history can be accessed on any of your other devices that have Paste installed.

 Overall, Paste is one of the most convenient and clean clipboard apps available for Mac and will definitely serve you well if you’re willing to spend a little bit.

 If you’re looking for something in between JumpCut and Paste, Copy’em Paste is a good option.
 Available on the Mac App Store, it stores all your clippings in a scrolling vertical tab, so you can grab one anytime.

 It also focuses on adding shortcuts you can use to paste a specific item, which is great if you need to repeat information in multiple places.
 Additionally, you can star/favorite specific snippets, tag them, and sort the list in half a dozen different ways for maximum convenience.

 Overall, it offers many of the same features as Paste but in a different format, so you should pick based on which one you are most comfortable with.

 As lightweight as JumpCut but a little bit cleaner, CopyClip has a few special features that make it noteworthy.